ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/member_groups_edit.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Determines whether a member of this group can view your site when it is
-"online" in your `General
+"online" in your :doc:`/cp/admin/general_configuration` page.
+It is
-Configuration <../admin/general_configuration.html>`_ page.
-It is highly unlikely that you'll ever set this preference to "no"
+highly unlikely that you'll ever set this preference to "no" unless the
-unless the Member Groups is used with banned users.
+Member Groups is used with banned users.

 Can View Site When it is Offline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Determines whether a member of this group can view your site when it has been taken offline in your `General
+Determines whether a member of this group can view your site when it has been taken offline in your :doc:`/cp/admin/general_configuration` page.
-Configuration <../admin/general_configuration.html>`_ page.

 Member Account Privileges
 -------------------------